toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/01-quick-start.md

 # Quick Start
 The Deposit API enables Expedia partners to set, update or remove a property's deposit policy.
-This feature needs to be used in conjunction with the product API rate plan's resource: first set a deposit policy with this API, then add or update rate plans indicating they should require a deposit via the depositRequired attribute.
+This feature needs to be used in conjunction with the product API rate plan's resource: first set a deposit policy with this API, then add or update rate plans indicating whether they should require a deposit or not via the depositRequired attribute.

 ----